-Leaders governing parties call NATO's 5% defence spending goal unrealistic
+Governing parties call NATO's 5 per cent defence spending goal unrealistic

-The leaders of three governing parties in the federal coalition – Vooruit, MR and CD&V – have called it unrealistic to increase defence spending to 5 per cent of Belgium’s gross domestic product (GDP), as requested by NATO.
-According to defence minister Theo Francken of N-VA, however, Belgium will have no choice but to comply with this request.
+The leaders of three governing parties in the federal coalition – Vooruit, MR and CD&V – have called it unrealistic to increase defence spending to 5 per cent of Belgium’s gross domestic product, as requested by NATO.
+According to Defence minister Theo Francken of N-VA, however, Belgium will have no choice but to comply.

-“That 5 per cent is ridiculous,” said Vooruit leader Conner Rousseau to De Standaard.
+“That 5 per cent is ridiculous,” Vooruit leader Conner Rousseau told De Standaard.
 “Even the US doesn't do that.
 We think it's very important to invest more in Belgium and around the world, but 5 per cent seems excessive, unachievable and unaffordable to us.”

 "5 per cent seems excessive, unachievable and unaffordable”

 MR is making similar statements.
-Leader Georges-Louis Bouchez said to De Morgen that there is no agreement in the federal government to bring the defence budget to 5 per cent of GDP.
-Bouchez called it “collective hysteria” and “impossible.”
-Earlier, CD&V leader Sammy Mahdi had also asked in Het Nieuwsblad, “On which tree do those billions grow?”
+Leader Georges-Louis Bouchez told De Morgen that there was no agreement in the federal government to bring the defence budget to 5 per cent of GDP.
+He called it “collective hysteria” and “impossible”.
+Earlier, CD&V leader Sammy Mahdi asked in Het Nieuwsblad, “On which tree do those billions grow?”

-Rousseau declared that he realises that NATO “will decide for itself how much it will propose”.
-“It will not be our call, but what we can decide for ourselves is how we deal with it,” he said to De Standaard.
-“The most important question is: how are we going to make Belgium and Europe truly safer?”
+Rousseau said he realised that NATO “will decide for itself how much it will propose”.
+“It will not be our call, but what we can decide for ourselves is how we deal with it,” he said.
+“The most important question is: how are we going to make Belgium and Europe truly safer?", referring to cybersecurity or making Belgium more independent from the rest of the world.

 “It will not be our call, but what we can decide for ourselves is how we deal with it"

-According to Belgian defence minister Theo Francken of N-VA, Belgium will eventually have to spend 5 per cent of its GDP on defence, as requested by the United States.
-Foreign minister Maxime Prévot of Les Engagés, also wants to meet this standard.
-Prévot advocates spreading the additional expenditure over a longer period, and Francken has also expressed himself in this vein.
+According to Defence minister Francken, Belgium will eventually have to spend 5 per cent of its GDP on defence, as requested by the United States.
+Foreign minister Maxime Prévot of Les Engagés also wants to meet this standard.
+Prévot advocates spreading the additional expenditure over a longer period, and Francken has made similar statements.

 Vooruit leader Conner Rousseau © BELGA PHOTO JONAS ROOSENS